About Data Import

 - Cost Data—include 3rd party (non-Google) ad network clicks, cost and impression data to gain a more complete picture of your ad spend.

-- In the ACCOUNT column, select the Analytics account that contains the property to which you want to upload the data.
+- Select the Admin tab and navigate to the property to which you want to upload the data.

 - Click Data Import.
 This displays the Data Sets page.